A day in the life of an international trade officer

 Mid-morning I meet with a Canadian who is having difficulty renewing his company's Vietnamese business license.
 Then I sit down with one of my locally-engaged colleagues to discuss his trip to Canada as the lead of a delegation of Vietnamese buyers.

 At noon I stop for lunch.
 Today I am having a working lunch with my counterparts from a few of the other consulates in the city to discuss trade issues as well as new opportunities being pursued by foreign companies.
+In particular, I am interested in learning if they have heard how exporters from their countries are finding a new procedure that was recently introduced at the airport for handling imported air freight.

 After lunch I return to the office and follow up on preparations for an outreach visit to the city of Can Tho with the Consul General.
 As we will be participating in a contract signing ceremony between a Canadian company and the local authorities, we go over the speech and press release I drafted the day before.

 Later in the day I check the day’s emails and respond to trade enquiries from companies in Canada seeking contacts and intelligence on business opportunities in the Vietnamese market.
 In addition, I prepare a draft program for a potential visit to Vietnam by a Canadian minister wishing to lead a trade mission to the region.
+I call some of my local contacts, including the office of the Minister’s Vietnamese counterpart to verify their availability for meetings on the proposed dates.

 It's now 5:30 p.m. and I'm the last person in the office.
 My last task of the day is to tour the office and lock up.
 I should be home by 6:10 p.m., just enough time to freshen up and head off to a networking event organized by the Canadian Chamber of Commerce.